What is a Menstrual Cup?

 How do Menstrual Cups Work?

-They collect your period blood inside you and can
+They collect your period blood inside your vagina

-be worn for up to 8 hours at a time, giving you
+and can be worn for up to 8 hours at a time, giving

 Ruby Cups are made of medical-grade silicone,

-The first thing to consider is how much blood you lose when you have your period.
-We call this your menstrual flow and it can be light or it can be heavy.
+When choosing your cup size, the first thing to consider is how much blood you lose during your period.
+This is called menstrual flow: it can be light or heavy.

-If you have a heavy menstrual flow, you’re likely to be using super or super plus size tampons and maxi pads.
-You’re also likely to be changing your period product frequently during the day and also at night.
+If you have a heavy flow, you’re likely to be using super or super plus size tampons or maxi pads.
+You’re likely to be changing them frequently during the day and also at night.